 The company hoped accusations would allow them to "traffic shape", which means agreeing to offer gamers their services only when they are "not impacting somebody else."
 Unfortunately for him and thankfully for the gamers, Morrow was pressed further to provide more data incriminating devious gamers, but he produced no proof of his claims.

 Instead, Morrow backpedalled on his statement, claiming he was simply referring to super users who consume a lot of data, regardless of who they may be.
 Seeing as how usage data has seen a steady growth since Netflix arrived Down Under, he may want to look elsewhere though.

 We must admit, being a gamer in Australia isn't quite a dream come true these days, with the country's regulations often being strict on the gamers' expense.
-You may recall that We Happy Few have recently been denied rating , meaning the game may not be sold there, but at least they got one break we guess.
+You may recall that We Happy Few have recently been , meaning the game may not be sold there, but at least they got we guess.